Skip to main content

 All CollectionsAuto-scheduling

-Learn how to split up big projects so other tasks can be intertwined throughout the project
+Learn how to break up large projects so other tasks can be mixed in along the way

-The way to spread out that large task is by breaking it down into a smaller task that repeats.
+The way to solve both of these problems is to break the large task down into a smaller task that repeats.

 For example, instead of creating a 20-hour task, try creating a 2-hour task that repeats daily and ends after 10 occurrences.
 2hrs * 10 occurrences = 20hrs total.